 What booster dose should I receive?

 Eligible individuals may choose which vaccine they receive as a booster dose.
 Some people may have a preference for the vaccine type that they originally received, and others may prefer to get a different booster.
 If a patient prefers to receive a booster dose that is different from their original COVID-19 vaccine series, federal and state regulatory agencies support this choice.

 What is the process for scheduling an appointment?

 If you qualify as an immunocompromised individual or fall in the eligibility criteria for a booster shot, you can schedule your vaccine appointment today through MyOchsner or by calling 844-888-2772.
-Ochsner Health will begin administering third dose and booster shots to individuals at our regularly scheduled vaccination events across the state.
+Ochsner Health is administering third dose and booster shots to individuals at our regularly scheduled vaccination events across the state.